OpenZeppelin/openzeppelin-sdk/packages/docs/docs/docs/erc20_onboarding.md

 _Initializers are the way to define constructor functionality for upgradeable contracts in the OpenZeppelin SDK.
 The `initializer` modifier will make sure your `initialize` method can only be called once in the whole lifetime of your contract._

-Notice that all the contracts from `openzeppelin-eth` have been adapted for OpenZeppelin SDK compatibility, and should be the ones used when dealing with upgradeable contracts.
+Notice that all the contracts from `@openzeppelin/contracts-ethereum-package` have been adapted for OpenZeppelin SDK compatibility, and should be the ones used when dealing with upgradeable contracts.

 Besides allowing us to build upgradeable applications, the OpenZeppelin SDK provides EVM packages.
 To use an EVM package